Jiao Luo

 2010 TADC Best Paper Award, Strategy Track

-London School of Business Transatlantic Doctoral Conference
+London Business School Transatlantic Doctoral Conference

 2009 Donald C. Hambrick Award for Excellence in the Ph.D.
 Program